apostrophecms/apostrophe-documentation/tutorials/core-concepts/03-reusable-content-pieces/01-reusable-content-with-pieces.md

   ]
 };
 ```
+{% endcode-tabs-item %}
+{% endcode-tabs %}

 {% hint style="info" %}
 **IMPORTANT: note the** `name` **property.
 This identifies ONE piece in the database, so it is always singular.** Remember: Modules Are Plural \(MAP\), but the things they manage may not be.
 {% endhint %}

-Now let's turn the module on in `app.js`. _From now on, we'll show_ `modules` _with just the modules we're adding.
-Of course you will have other modules in your_ `app.js` _file as well._
+\2.
+Now turn the module on in `app.js`.

+{% code-tabs %}
+{% code-tabs-item title="lib/modules/people/index.js" %}
 ```javascript
 modules: {
   // ... other modules ...,
   'people': {}
 }
 ```
+{% endcode-tabs-item %}
+{% endcode-tabs %}

+{% hint style="info" %}
+**Note:** When code examples show sections like the `modules` section in `app.js` we're only going to show you the relevant portion that you're currently working on.
+In many cases you'll have a lot more in those sections, but we don't need to replicate that every time.
+{% endhint %}

 Just like that, you'll see a new "People" menu in the admin bar when you log into the site.
 Pick "New Person" and you'll find that you can give each person a full name, a first name, a last name and a phone number.
 Pick "Manage Person" to examine and edit existing people.

 {% hint style="info" %}
-We could have configured the module entirely in `app.js`.
+You could have configured the module entirely in `app.js`.
 But that leads to giant `app.js` files, so we don't recommend it.
 However, some developers feel it's a good place for high-level properties like `extend` that help give you a quick overview of what the module is and does.
 {% endhint %}

 There are certain additional fields that you get by default with every piece, such as `title` \(the full name of the piece\), `slug` \(used when the piece appears as part of a URL\), and `published` \(which determines whether the public can see the piece, as you'll see below\).
-But in this case, we re-declared `title` in order to change its label to `Full Name` so that the "New Person" form is not confusing.
+But in this case, you re-declared `title` in order to change its label to `Full Name` so that the "New Person" form is not confusing.

 You can even add a profile photo, via the `thumbnail` field.
-This field has the `singleton` type, which allows us to include a widget in the [schema](schema-guide.md) for this type of piece, exactly as if we were calling `apos.singleton` in a template.
-We just need to specify the `widgetType` and pass any desired options to the widget via the `options` property.
+This field has the `singleton` type, which allows you to include a widget in the [schema](schema-guide.md) for this type of piece, exactly as if you were calling `apos.singleton` in a template.
+You just need to specify the `widgetType` and pass any desired options to the widget via the `options` property.
 You can also add fields of the `area` type.

 And, there's a "biography" section.
 This is a full-blown content area in which the editor can add rich text and images. _There's nothing to stop us from allowing more controls and widgets here.
 Limiting the choices just helps keep things from getting out of hand._

 ### Fine-grained permissions for pieces

-As you may know, you can set individual permissions for pages.
-You can set the view permissions to "Login Required," or even to "Certain People."
-And you can give out editing permissions to users and groups as well.
+In our [Permissions section](permission-link), you can learn more about managing permissions for pages with options like "Login Required," or to "Certain People", and so on.
 This feature is also available for pieces.
 By default, it is disabled because it is not used as often.

 To enable it for your module, just set `permissionsFields: true` in `lib/modules/people/index.js`:

+{% code-tabs %}
+{% code-tabs-item title="lib/modules/people/index.js" %}
 ```javascript
 module.exports = {
   extend: 'apostrophe-pieces',